postandcourier/infant-mortality/three-rail-text.md

 There, technicians hooked her to monitors but said nothing about her baby.
 They told her she was having contractions with two months to go until her due date.

-Then they transferred her to the specialized care at the MUSC’s Department of Maternal Fetal Medicine.
+Then they transferred her for specialized care at the MUSC’s Department of Maternal Fetal Medicine.

 It was March 2010, and her due date wasn’t until May.